 POPLARVILLE --- Pearl River Community College softball will host its annual Wildcat Summer Skills Camp June 1-2 (Monday and Tuesday) in Lady Wildcat Stadium here on campus.

 The two-day camp is set for 9 a.m. until 12 noon for players ages six-to-15 years.
 Cost is $50 for pre-registered participants, while a $60 fee will be charged for those who register on the starting day of the camp.
 June 1 registration will begin at 8:30 a.m.

 ELLISVILLE --- Pearl River’s Lady Wildcats wrapped their 2015 softball season Saturday with a hard-fought 3-1 loss to South Division champion and No. 2-ranked Jones County here in Community Park.

 POPLARVILLE --- Pearl River’s fourth-seeded Lady Wildcats are one of four teams in the all South Division softball line up that sets the stage for the 2015 MACJC State Tournament that gets underway Friday in Community Park at host Jones County Junior College in Ellisville.

 Other teams in the double-elimination tournament include the second-seeded East Central Lady Warriors and the third-seeded Mississippi Gulf Coast Lady Bulldogs.

-SENATOBIA --- Pearl River’s Lady Wildcats grabbed a berth in May 2-4’s MACJC State Softball Tournament at Itawamba Community College in Fulton after downing Northwest Mississippi 5-4 in the deciding game of a best-of-three series here Saturday.
+SENATOBIA --- Pearl River’s Lady Wildcats copped one of four berths in this weekend’s MACJC State Tournament after trimming scrappy Northwest Mississippi 1-0 in the deciding game of a best-of-three series here Monday.

-WESSON --- Pearl River’s Lady Wildcats have dug themselves a hole after getting swept by Copiah-Lincoln in MACJC South Division softball action here Tuesday, wrapping up the regular season for both squads.
+DECATUR --- Pearl River’s Lady Wildcats were swept by East Central in MACJC South Division softball doubleheader action here Tuesday, wrapping up the regular season for both squads.